Richard Foster (theologian)

-Foster (along with several others) also wrote the devotional Renovaré Spiritual Formation Bible (now published as The Life with God Study Bible).
+Foster contributed to the devotional Renovaré Spiritual Formation Bible (now published as The Life with God Study Bible).
 Two editions of this NRSV-based study Bible exist, one with the apocryphal/deuterocanonical texts and one without.

-In 2008, he co-authored with Gayle Beebe, the book Longing for God.
+In 2008, he co-authored the book Longing for God with Gayle Beebe.

-In 1988 Foster founded Renovaré, a Christian renewal para-Church organization.
+In 1988, Foster founded Renovaré, a Christian renewal parachurch organization.

 In recent years he has allowed his hair to grow, wearing it in a long pony tail.
 He says this is his way of honoring the portion of his heritage which is Ojibwe.